See answers to frequently asked questions about Save the Redwoods League and redwoods.

 The League does not take a position on timber harvest plans on private land, but we appreciate having this information in case it relates to a landowner we are working with or a project we are working on in the area.

 We receive inquires year-round on properties ranging from huge swaths of forest, to small private parcels, to land with few or no redwoods at all.
 Many of the properties that we evaluate do not meet the criteria for us to buy or steward the property.
-Some properties fall outside of our science-based Master Plan for the Redwoods while other projects simply may not have enough ecological, scenic or historic significance.
+Some properties fall outside of our science-based Vibrant Forest Plan while other projects simply may not have enough ecological, scenic or historic significance.
 Still, we acknowledge that every parcel in California is important to all of us, and we wish we could protect them all.
 Since we have limited resources, we carefully follow our guidelines to advance our mission to protect these magical places and connect people to the wonder of the redwoods.

 Land owners are not obligated to work with us and owners may have legal rights to clear the trees and develop or convert the land to other use.
 This is why the League’s work to protect important properties when we have the chance is so critical.